dav2113534/SearchTube/README.md

 - ~~submit button needs to be more modern~~
 - ~~change cursor to pointer~~
 - ~~replace  searching text with with loading circle~~
-- add alert message if no results found
 - ~~have a map information under city search bar~~
 - ~~Change background to a image instead of a video~~
 - ~~sumbmit is return events that aren't related~~